SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/04-Using-Fetch-API.md

 The basic idea is to isolate the concern of fetching data inside components.

-Fetching data logic should separated as service.
+Fetching data logic should be separated as service.

 ```js
 const apiUrl = '...';